 A quick side note:

-Cats of the Himalayan series (colour points, minks, sepias (semi-albinos)) have heat-sensitive tyrosinase.
+Cats of the Himalayan series (color points, minks, and sepias) have heat-sensitive tyrosinase.
 Normal tyrosinase converts the amino acid tyrosine into melanin (pigment).
-In Himalayan cats with this enzyme that denatures at normal body temperatures, the colour forms only on the colder extremities of the body (legs, tail ears, face).
+In Himalayan cats with this enzyme, the color forms only on the colder extremities of the body (legs, tail, ears, face).
 This is why Siamese cats get darker in winter and paler in summer.
-If you put socks on your Siamese for several weeks, it would end up with white markings on its feet.
-The full pigmentation allele for the cat is (C/-).
-The Burmese cat or sepia cat allele (cb/cb) has slightly thermo-liable tyrosinase, the mink cat or Tonkinese allele (cb/cs) has slightly more thermo-liable tyrosinase, and the colour point or Siamese (cs/cs) has, even more, thermo-liable tyrosinase.
+If you put socks on your Siamese for several weeks, it would have white markings on its feet.
+The complete pigmentation allele for the cat is (C/-).
+The Burmese cat or sepia cat allele (cb/cb) has slightly thermo-liable tyrosinase, and the mink cat or Tonkinese allele (cb/cs) has somewhat more thermo-liable tyrosinase, and the color point or Siamese (cs/cs) has, even more, thermo-liable tyrosinase.

-Then there are the true albino cats, which are lacking in the enzyme.
-The blue eye white albino cat (ca/ca) and the pink or red-eyed white Albino cat (c/c).
-All these alleles are found on the same locus, and all interact with the enzyme tyrosine.
+True albino cats lack the enzyme: the blue eye white albino cat (ca/ca) and the pink or red-eyed white Albino cat (c/c).
+All these alleles are found on the same locus, interacting with the enzyme tyrosine.
 Lack of the enzyme tyrosine is also related to the grey hair both humans and cats get as we age.

 The current recommended feline dietary concentration is 4.5 g tyrosine plus 12 g phenylalanine/kg amino acids for growing kittens to ensure maximum growth rates and nutritional balance in the kitten’s diet.
-However, several experiments have shown that it is not sufficient in retaining a black cat’s coat colour.
+However, several experiments have shown that it is insufficient to retain a black cat’s coat color.

-Results from the studies with cats fed diets with the above aromatic amino acid quantities, and lower show that these levels are not sufficient to maintain a black cat’s, rich black coat and a greater level than this are needed.
-Black cats on diets deficient in phenylalanine + tyrosine found that their lovely black coat colour changed to a reddish-brown.
-This was due to a reduction in the melanin (pigment) in the hair, a decreased total melanin concentrations of tyrosine in plasma.
-Reddish hair colour or rusting was induced in cats fed tyrosine-deficient diets for six months and in black kittens born to queens that were fed tyrosine-deficient diets during their pregnancy.
+Results from the studies with cats fed diets with the above aromatic amino acid quantities, and lower show that these levels are insufficient to maintain a black cat’s coat.
+Black cats on diets deficient in phenylalanine + tyrosine found that their lovely black coat color changed to a reddish-brown.
+This was due to a reduction in the melanin (pigment) in the hair and a decreased total melanin concentrations of tyrosine in plasma.
+Reddish hair color or rusting was induced in cats fed tyrosine-deficient diets for six months and in black kittens born to queens fed tyrosine-deficient diets during their pregnancy.

-The cat and kittens black hair colour was maintained and/or restored by diets containing a high concentration of tyrosine.
+The cat and kittens’ black hair color was maintained or restored by diets containing a high tyrosine concentration.
 Cats fed diets with “..<16 g phenylalanine + tyrosine developed ‘red hair.‘

-We confirmed the anecdotal reports that the black hair of cats can change from black to reddish-brown.
-An aromatic amino acid concentration > or =18 g/kg is recommended for the prevention of visually discernible red hair in black-coated cats.
-Dietary concentrations >18 g total aromatic amino acids/kg diet promote a greater ratio of PTCA: total melanin in the hair. ” (Anderson et al., July 2002).
-Cats needed to ingest more than 18g per kg of phenylalanine + tyrosine to maintain or restore a black cat or kittens rich coat colour.
+We confirmed anecdotal reports that the black hair of cats can change from black to reddish-brown.
+An aromatic amino acid concentration > or =18 g/kg is recommended to prevent visually discernible red hair in black-coated cats.
+Dietary concentrations >18 g total aromatic amino acids/kg diet promote a more excellent ratio of PTCA: total melanin in the hair. ” (Anderson et al., July 2002).
+Cats needed to ingest more than 18g per kg of phenylalanine + tyrosine to maintain or restore a black cat or kittens rich coat color.

-Levels less than 16g resulted in reddish hair colour on the black cat.
+Levels less than 16g resulted in reddish hair color on the black cat.

-Not mentioned in these studies is what happens when a cat ingested too much tyrosine.
-Anecdotal evidence suggests that the cat’s coat will darken more than it should (e.g. a chocolate cat may become almost black).
-It is worth thinking about.
-So, are we feeding enough Tyrosine in our cat’s diets and how much is too much?
+Not mentioned in these studies is what happens when a cat ingests too much tyrosine.
+Anecdotal evidence suggests that the cat’s coat will darken more than it should (e.g., a chocolate cat may become almost black).

-Without going into too much detail on the complex relationship of the cat’s organs, vitamins, amino acids, below are just a few factors that could be affecting the melanin.
+Without going into too much detail on the complex relationship between the cat’s organs, vitamins, and amino acids, below are just a few factors that could be affecting melanin.

-One of the early signs of copper deficiency in cats is a loss of hair colour (achromotrichia) as well as a change in the texture of the hair.
-The reason for the colour change is an alteration to the metabolism of tyrosine.
+One of the early signs of copper deficiency in cats is a loss of hair color (achromotrichia) and a change in the texture.
+The reason for the color change is an alteration in tyrosine metabolism.
 Copper helps tyrosine work as a pigment factor.

-These three organs can also affect coat colour, and all interact with tyrosine.
-The liver metabolises tyrosine, which is necessary for the synthesis of thyroxin, a hormone produced by the thyroid glands.
+These three organs can also affect coat color and interact with tyrosine.
+The liver metabolizes tyrosine, which is necessary for synthesizing thyroxin, a hormone produced by the thyroid glands.